gabo4567/gabo4567/README.md

 ### 🧑‍💻 About Me

-Data Analyst Jr. con formación en programación, enfocado en el análisis, procesamiento y visualización de datos para la toma de decisiones.
+Data Analyst Jr. with a programming background, focused on data analysis, processing, and workflow automation.

-* 🎓 **Técnico Universitario en Programación** — Universidad Tecnológica Nacional (UTN)
+* 🎓 **University Degree in Programming** — UTN
-* 🧩 Base sólida en lógica, bases de datos y desarrollo de software
-* 🚀 Interesado en transformar datos en información útil y generar insights accionables
+* 🧩 Strong foundation in logic, databases, and software development
+* ⚙️ Experience and interest in automating processes using tools like n8n and Make
+* 🚀 Focused on turning data into actionable insights and building efficient data-driven workflows

 ---